-Internal investigations can span a wide range of potential issues, from employee disputes, to potential theft of company IP, to regulatory compliance—or the lack thereof.
+Employee and internal investigations can span a wide range of potential issues, from employee disputes, to potential theft of company IP, to regulatory compliance—or the lack thereof.

 Such investigations occur frequently.
 In 2018, the number of internal ethics and compliance reports reached a record high, with a median of 1.4 reports per 100 employees.
 This means that the average 500-person company now faces around seven compliance events per year, each of which requires an investigation.

-An internal investigation isn’t the place to “shoot from the hip and tidy up later.”
+Internal and employee investigations aren’t the place to “shoot from the hip and tidy up later.”
 Applying repeatability and defensibility to your process is key.
 Those implementing a new compliance system need to study, analyze, and establish their process and workflow before executing it.

 Ensuring that investigations are carried out thoroughly and defensibly takes proactive planning.
 Thinking ahead will not only help your investigation run more smoothly, but it will help demonstrate your commitment to a rigorous, objective and fair investigation to regulators, judges and juries when necessary.

 At the beginning of an investigation, you should seek to establish: